zengchang233/MTGAN/README.md

 EER: 7.643%

+## I-Vector System

+I used KALDI sre16 scripts to build an I-Vector system.

+EER: 3.422%

+## ResNet18 + LMCL

+Another neural network-based system was built with augmenting data by using MUSAN.

+EER: 2.23%

 ## MTGAN Performance

 I have developed a preliminary version yet without adjust hyper-parameters carefully, so the performance of this system is not well as original triplet loss.